vdevx86/wwm-blog/README.md

 Let's assume you have already installed Magento 2 and WordPress.

 After WordPress setup you may live the installation directory name as is (wordpress) or rename it to something very simple.
 It considered only for internal use, do not change it to public names such as "blog".
 Remember this directory name, it will be needed later.
-Let's say we are liaving this name as is: wordpress.
+Let's say we are leaving this name as is: wordpress.

 Place the Magento 2 extension into this directory: _app/code/Wwm/Blog_.
 Create last two directories manually.
 Then enable the extension.
 If you don't know how to enable it follow [this official guide](http://devdocs.magento.com/guides/v2.0/install-gde/install/cli/install-cli-subcommands-enable.html#instgde-cli-subcommands-enable-disable).
 Don't forget about the Magento 2 cache – flush it if needed.